MacaPecha/devsite-docs/guides/resources/faqs/integrations.en.md

 We created a tool so you can offer promotions of installments with no interest and make your business more appealing.

-From your Mercado Pago account, in the section Offer interest-free installment, you can setup the number of installments you wish along with your financing cost.
+From your Mercado Libre account, in the section Offer interest-free installment, you can setup the number of installments you wish along with your financing cost.

 Your customer pays no interest and you absorb the financing cost, therefore, please consider the [financing costs](https://www.mercadopago.com.ar/ayuda/cuotas-sin-interes_3299) of the installments you want.